rhovious/rhovious.github.io/content/project/RGBDeskLamp.md

 +++

 # Desktop RGB Lamp
-## Building a simple project that will allow moving of a 180* servo via a potentometer and 1306 screen.
+## Modification of a retro desk lamp to be run from Neopixels.

 ## About
-This project
+Modification of a retro desk lamp to be run from Neopixels.

 ### Hardware Required
 * Arduino Board
   * Any arduino should work, using a Nano clone
-* Servo Motor
-* 0.96 OLED
-  * Used to show the current servo arm angle.
-Can be ommited and monitored using the serial monitor.
-I used an 0.96 SSD1306 display 64x128.
-* 10k Potentometer
+* (3) 10k Potentometer
-  * Used for adjusting the angle of the servo
+  * Used for adjusting R, G, and B values of the Neopixels.
 * hook-up wires

 ### Circuit

    Pin | Description
 --------|------
-    25 | SDA --> OLED
+    A0 | Potentometer --> RED
-    26 | SCL --> OLED
+    A0 | Potentometer --> GREEN
-    A0 | Potentometer --> OLED
+    A0 | Potentometer --> BLUE
-    9  |   Servo Pin
+    A0 | Neopixel Data Pin

 ## Assembly
 * INSERT PIC OF BOARD WITHOUT MODULES IN IT
 * *OTHER PICS

-### Potentometer Circuit
-Wire the potentiometer so that its two outer pins are connected to power (+5V) and ground, and its middle pin is connected to A0 on the board.

-### Display Circuit
-Wire the display as required.
-It should have a connection to power (+5v) and ground.
-The other 2 pins should ne connected to SDA / SCL on the Nano.

 ### Servo Circuit
 Connection to the servo should go through your input pins directly to allow for a higher voltage.
 Connect servo power (+xxv) and ground to input power supply.
 The other pin should be connected to your servo control pin on the board